adrianrdntnu/IDATA2304-Project-Group13/README.md

 ## Theory and technology

+### Data simulation, processing and visualization
 * For data simulation we have used the java class Random.
 Here we use the method nextGaussian, to get a random normal distributed number.
 This way we can create some randomness/deviation to the "sensor reading" without changing the mean (actual temp/humidity/co2 value).
 To process the data we chose to store the data in a BST, which we added methods for extracting highest and lowest values.
 We have used JavaFX for our application and LineChart for visualization.

+### Connections to other subjects
 * Storing values in a BST is something we learned in IDATA2302 Algorithms and datastructures.
 This tree structure makes the runtime of finding the lowest and highest value shorter.
 Using nextGaussian has a slight connection to what we learn in ISTA1003 Statistics, as we learn to work with normal distributed data.

+### Domain knowledge
+* Optimal temperature for a greenhouse is around 18-24 degrees celsius
+* Easiest ways to regulate temperature for a greenhouse is using fans, heaters, shading and natural ventilation.

+* Humidity should be around 80%
+* If the humidity is too high bacterial and fungal infections can harm the plants.
+* If it is too low, the plants will evaporate their water and be unable to grow and perform photosyntesis.
+* One could mist the plants by using a spray bottle, or use an air humidifier to increase the humidity.
+Planting plants closer together also help the plants trap the water between them.
+* To decrease the humidity one could use a fan or simply open windows/doors to ventilate it.

+* Natural concentration of co2 in the air is around 340 ppm, but most crops grow better with a concentration around 1000 ppm
+* Supplementation of co2 is not necessary at night, since photosyntesis normally only occurs when daylight is present.
+* Too low of a concentration reduces the rate of photosyntesis drastically, while having a co2 level too high not only is a waste of money, it can also damage the plants.

+* Sources ...

 ### 1. MQTT broker
 * Stuff about MQTT broker.
 The way an MQTT broker knows where to distribute data is trough "topics", in our case the sensor node publishes to the topic "group13/greenhouse/sensors/#", where the # could be "temperature", "humidity" or "co2" depending on the sensor, and the visualization node subscribes to the same topic to receive data.
 The MQTT broker uses a TCP connection to create a connection between the sensor-nodes and the MQTT broker and visialization-nodes and the MQTT broker.